ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 On Friday we got together to do a postmortem on the process.
 We talked again about the promotion plan, assigning items to specific people to make sure they got done.

+This was all along the theme of continuing momentum forward.
+We now had a list of tasks,
+with people who were responsible for getting them done.
+This made me feel a lot more confident that our work would live on, and really make a difference in the community.

 Take aways
 ----------